Sweden's Magdalena Andersson gets 2nd chance at being prime minister | DW | 29.11.2021

 Magdalena Andersson won her second parliamentary vote to become the country's prime minister on Monday, just days after gaining the title and then stepping down.

-Andersson was left without enough votes to pass the budget when the small Center Party pulled their support due to changes made to secure votes from the Left.
-Then, instead of a budget proposed by Andersson's coalition, lawmakers endorsed an alternative budget by opposition parties including far-right Sweden Democrats.
-While Andersson was open to governing with that budget, the Greens refused to accept it due to Sweden Democrat's involvement.

-Andersson is now set to lead a single-party minority government.
 Under Swedish law, a prime minister does not need to secure a majority in the parliament.
 All that is required is to not have a majority vote against them.
 The Monday vote saw Andersson narrowly pass the threshold with 101 votes in favor, 75 abstentions, and 173 voting against her.

+Andersson is set to lead a single-party minority government following the break with the Greens.

+She was left without enough votes to pass the budget when the small Center Party pulled their support due to changes made to secure votes from the Left.
+Then, instead of a budget proposed by Andersson's coalition, lawmakers endorsed an alternative budget by opposition parties including far-right Sweden Democrats.
+While Andersson was open to governing with that budget, the Greens refused to accept it due to the Sweden Democrats' involvement.
+This forced the 54-year-old to resign.

-Andersson is taking over for Stefen Lofven, also a Social Democrat, who officially resigned earlier this month after losing a parliamentary vote of confidence.
-His minority government had relied on the Left to secure enough votes, but the deal fell through over Lovfen's plans to loose rent controls.
+She is taking over from Stefan Lofven, also a Social Democrat, who officially resigned earlier this month after losing a parliamentary vote of confidence.
+His minority government had relied on the Left to secure enough votes, but the deal fell through over Lofven's plans to loosen rent controls.
 Lofven was in office for seven years.